 For the latest and most up-to-date information regarding the second round of Economic Impact Payments, visit:

-People can check the status of both their first and second payments by using the Get My Payment tool, available in English and Spanish only on IRS.gov.
-The tool is being updated with new information, and the IRS anticipates the tool will be available again in a few days for taxpayers.
+Beginning Monday, people can check the status of their third payment by using the Get My Payment tool, available in English and Spanish only on IRS.gov.
+The tool is being updated with new information, and the IRS anticipates that updated information will be available soon.

-The IRS will use the data already in our systems to send the new payments.
+The IRS will use data already in its systems to send the third stimulus payments.
 Taxpayers with direct deposit information on file will receive the payment that way.
-For those without current direct deposit information on file, they will receive the payment as a check or debit card in the mail.
-For those eligible but who don’t receive the payment for any reason, it can be claimed by filing a 2020 tax return in 2021.
-Remember, the Economic Impact Payments are an advance payment of what will be called the Recovery Rebate Credit on the 2020 Form 1040 or Form 1040-SR.
+Those without current direct deposit information on file will receive the payment as a check or debit card in the mail.

-IRS and Treasury urge eligible people who don’t receive a direct deposit to watch their mail carefully during this period for a check or an Economic Impact Payment card, which is sponsored by the Treasury Department’s Bureau of the Fiscal Service and is issued by Treasury’s financial agent, MetaBank®, N.A.
-The Economic Impact Payment Card will be sent in a white envelope that prominently displays the U.S. Department of the Treasury seal.
+People should watch their mail carefully.
+The Economic Impact Payment Card, or EIP Card, will come in a white envelope prominently displaying the U.S. Department of the Treasury seal.
 It has the Visa name on the front of the Card and the issuing bank, MetaBank®, N.A. on the back of the card.
-Information included with the card will explain that this is your Economic Impact Payment.
+Information included with the card will explain that this is an Economic Impact Payment.
 More information about these cards is available at EIPcard.com.

 Yes.
-People will receive an IRS notice, or letter, after they receive a payment telling them the amount of their payment.
+As with EIP1 and EIP2, people will receive an IRS notice, or letter, after they receive a payment telling them the amount of the payment.
 They should keep this for their tax records.